How to Care for your Ficus Audrey

-Whether you are a new plant owner or someone who has a home filled with bright succulents and others, the ficus Audrey is a great addition that will bring a touch of lush color.
+Whether you are a new plant owner or someone who has a home filled with bright succulents and others, the Ficus Audrey is a great addition that will bring a touch of lush color.

-Known for its gorgeous foliage and it’s unique fig leaves and thick, veiny body, the ficus Audrey is known all over the world and is desired by plant lovers across the globe.
+Known for its gorgeous foliage and it’s unique fig leaves and thick, veiny body, the Ficus Audrey is known all over the world and is desired by plant lovers across the globe.
 It’s a plant that’s friendly to beginners while still rewarding to more seasoned pros too.

-The ficus Audrey is easy to care for – if you know what you’re doing.
-However, there are ceratin things to keep in mind.
+The Ficus Audrey is easy to care for – if you know what you’re doing.
+However, there are certain things to keep in mind.
 For one, it’s toxic to both people and animals so you will want anyone in your home to avoid it.
 Secondly, it can grow to be quite tall so you should be prepared to give this gorgeous house guest a lot of space.

-The ficus Audrey is native to India and Pakistan and may grow to be over 100 feet tall and spread throughout several acres in the wild.
-This impressive size is due to the unique root system of the ficus Audrey, which dominates other roots and forms a forest’s worth of canopy in just one tree.
+The Ficus Audrey is native to India and Pakistan and may grow to be over 100 feet tall and spread throughout several acres in the wild.
+This impressive size is due to the unique root system of the Ficus Audrey, which dominates other roots and forms a forest’s worth of canopy in just one tree.
 In India, the massive tree is revered as a sacred site, and temples may often be seen beneath its shady canopy.

 However, your indoor type will not grow as tall as the outdoor kind, it may still reach a height of 10 feet.
 Depending on how far along they are in their growth, Ficus Audreys can cost anywhere from $30 to $300.

-Ficus benghalensis, or ficus Audrey, is a distinctive woody shrub on top of a lighter trunk and bright green leaves with light green veins.
-The ficus Audrey is a relative of the popular fiddle-leaf fig (Ficus lyrata), but it’s a little simpler to care for.
+Ficus benghalensis, or Ficus Audrey, is a distinctive woody shrub on top of a lighter trunk and bright green leaves with light green veins.
+The Ficus Audrey is a relative of the popular fiddle-leaf fig (Ficus lyrata), but it’s a little simpler to care for.

 Watering your Ficus Audrey

-Your new ficus Audrey enjoys rich, healthy soil that is continuously and equally damp, with just a few dry periods in between waterings.
+Your new Ficus Audrey enjoys rich, healthy soil that is continuously and equally damp, with just a few dry periods in between waterings.
 Between routine waterings, allow the top two to three inches of the soil to dry.
 Keep in mind that leaf loss will occur if the soil is allowed to dry out more than a few inches.
 Too much moisture in the soil, on the other hand, might induce root rot and leaf loss.
 It is important to strike a careful balance between too dry and too wet.
 Check in with the soil on a frequent basis until you’ve established a rhythm with your plant.

-Since the ficus Audrey is so needy for refreshing water, how do you know when to water it?
+Since the Ficus Audrey is so needy for refreshing water, how do you know when to water it?
 Most experts recommend sticking your finger in the top two inches of dirt.
 Don’t water if it’s moist; if it’s dry, it’s time to water your plant.
-Pour until you see water begin to accumulate in your plant’s tray, ensuring that it is completely hydrated.
+Pour until you see the water begin to accumulate in your plant’s tray, ensuring that it is completely hydrated.

-You’ll likely need to tend to your ficus Audrey once a week with water during the growing season.
+You’ll likely need to tend to your Ficus Audrey once a week with water during the growing season.
 Following that, you’ll need to water it once every other week during the winter, depending on how much sunlight it gets

 Lighting your Ficus Audrey

-The ficus Audrey prefers strong indirect lighting.
+The Ficus Audrey prefers strong indirect lighting.
 As a result, it’s ideal if you plant it near a window or in partial shade.
 This houseplant, however, does not tolerate low light.
 As a result, a windowsill facing east is highly recommended.

 Feeding you Ficus Audrey

-Fertilize your ficus Audrey once a month or so during the spring and summer months (unless it’s brand-new, in which case it probably won’t need the added nutrients).
+Fertilize your Ficus Audrey once a month or so during the spring and summer months (unless it’s brand-new, in which case it probably won’t need the added nutrients).
 You can stop fertilizing come the first fall chill since that’s when the plant starts to go into its dormancy phase.
 Be sure to dilute your fertilizer in water based on the package instructions so it isn’t too intense for your plant.